 While visiting the clubs and doing his research, one of Matty the Horses henchman kept a close watch on him.
 He kept a handgun tucked into his sock at all times – just in case.
 Wally Wallace, the manager of the Mineshaft was actually a pretty big fan of Friedkin and went to NYU’s film school, so that gave him an in on being able to film there.

 While Friedkin researched his film, he remained an observer to the community and not a participant – which is something that is pretty clear from watching the film.
-It can be deduced that he depicts being queer as some kind of spectacle – something to gawk at only because it exists outside of heterosexual social norms.
+It can deduces that he depicts being queer as some kind of spectacle – something to gawk at only because it exists outside of heterosexual social norms.

-On the other hand, Cruising can be interpreted as being some kind of cautionary moral tale – where gay people are the targets of violence purely because of their orientation and lifestyle choices.
+On the other hand, Cruising can interpret as being some kind of cautionary moral tale – where gay people are the targets of violence purely because of their orientation and lifestyle choices.
 The message being “see what happens if you’re gay!”
 That later interpretation is exactly why LGBT activists like Arthur Bell from the Village Voice condemned the film and called upon people to protest it.

 By the way, if you’re enjoying this video so far, make sure you give it a like and subscribe to our channel.
 Tap the bell icon to turn on notifications.